 Hence the term hidden blessings.
 A good thing emerges from what feels like a bad thing.
 The benefits lurk in the background; invisible, unacknowledged, until the day we look back and say It taught me so much about myself, or It changed me and my life for the better, or I understand now.

 It can be rough, nauseating, and exhausting.
 We face the worst in ourselves and in others.

-We experience the best in others.
-Many hold aloft a light, remedying our blind stumble across a wet deck in inky darkness, easing our lurching, seasick passage through stormy episodes.
+But, in this process of getting what we need, we also find the best in ourselves and in others.
+Many hold aloft a light, brightening our blind stumble across a wet deck in inky darkness, easing our lurching, seasick passage through stormy episodes.

 Transformation is what we need.
 We go from caterpillar (full of wants) to chrysalis (getting what we need) to butterfly (from goo to I flew!)